OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/creating-new-azure-infrastructure.md

 ---
-title: Creating infrastrcure an Azure for each tenant
+title: Creating Azure tenant infrastructure
-description: Create infrastructure for each tenant
+description: Create tenant infrastructure in Azure as part of a multi-tenant SaaS setup in Octopus Deploy.
 position: 50
 hideInThisSectionHeader: true
 ---